Langtang Valley Trek - 10 Days

 There are no technical climbing parts, so you don’t need any special skills, but the trek does include some steep areas and long walking days.
 The highest point of the trek is Kyanjin Gompa, at 3,830 meters, so you might feel a little short of breath or tired due to the altitude.

-If you're a beginner, it’s a good idea to prepare by walking or hiking on similar trails before the trek.
+If you are a beginner, it’s a good idea to prepare by walking or hiking on similar trails before the trek.
 Staying hydrated, taking breaks, and keeping a positive attitude will also help.
-Overall, the Langtang Valley Trek is a great choice for beginners because it’s peaceful, the pace is steady, and the views and cultural experiences make it a rewarding adventure.
+Overall, the Langtang Valley Trek is a great choice for beginners.

 At Himalayan Joy Adventure, we offer a 10 days Langtang Valley Trek starting at USD $1,000 per person.
 Our prices vary depending on the size of the group.
 Please refer to the cost details in the table below.